Becoming a Master Gardener

 • Click SUBMIT once you have completed the application.

-• Ask two people to list as references (friends, coworkers, etc. Do NOT use family members as a reference.).
+• Ask two people (friends, coworkers, etc. Do NOT use family members as a reference).
 Reference names will be listed on your application.

 • The cost of the course is $175.
-In addition to the classes, this includes a digital copy of the Master Gardener Handbook, a digital copy of the Pest Management Guide (PMG), and the cost of the required background check (many of our service activities involve school-age children).
-(The $12.50 fee for the background check is not refundable).
-If you prefer a hard copy of the (500+ page) Handbook, it is available for individual order (additional cost) at this link:
+In addition to the classes, this includes a digital copy of the Master Gardener Handbook and a digital copy of the Pest Management Guide (PMG), and the cost of the required background check (many of our service activities involve school-age children).
+(Background check: $12.50 – this is not refundable).
+A printed version of the handbook is available online at Amazon or other sites.

 • Payment for HCMGA Master Gardener Training Classes should be mailed to HCMGA, PO Box 2275, Lynchburg, VA 24505.
-Make checks or money order payable to HCMGA.
+Make checks payable to HCMGA.

 • You should receive an email verifying that your application has been submitted.

 • NOTE: Application submission and payment do NOT guarantee acceptance.
-Once your application has been reviewed, an informal interview will be scheduled, a background check will be done and references will be contacted.
+Once your application has been reviewed, a background check will be done and references will be contacted.
 You will be notified once you have been accepted.

-• If you have any questions, please contact Debbie Morris by text at 434-238-0589 or email at dmorris1220@gmail.com.
+• If you have any questions, please email Kathy Carpenter at kathy.carpenter28@icloud.com

-• As listed above, the deadline for application submission is 5 pm on January 17, 2024,and payment receipt deadline is January 31, 2024.
+• As listed above, the deadline for application submission is January 17, 2025 and payment receipt deadline is January 31, 2025.

 Who Are Master Gardeners?
 What Do They Do?